 DB records contain two parts - a key and some data.
-Both the key and its corresponding data are encapsulated in DBT structures.
-Therefore, to access a DB record, you need two such structures, one for the key and one for the data.
+Both the key and its corresponding data are encapsulated in Dbt class objects.
+Therefore, to access a DB record, you need two such objects, one for the key and one for the data.

-DBT structures provide a void field that you use to point to your data, and another field that identifies the data length.
-They can therefore be used to store anything from simple primitive data to complex structures so long as the information you want to store resides in a single contiguous block of memory.
+Dbt objects provide a void data member that you use to point to your data, and another member that identifies the data length.
+They can therefore be used to store anything from simple primitive data to complex class objects so long as the information you want to store resides in a single contiguous block of memory.

-This chapter describes DBT usage.
+This chapter describes Dbt usage.
 It also introduces storing and retrieving key/value pairs from a database.